AdguardTeam/LegalDocs/adguard.com/affiliate-terms-and-conditions.html.md

 (1) Available payout methods

-You have the right to receive your earned commission via [PayPal](https://www.paypal.com/) or via the [Solar Staff](https://solarstaff.com/) payment service.
+You have the right to receive your earned commission via the [PayPal](https://www.paypal.com/) payment service or via the [Mellow](https://www.mellow.io/) payment service.

 To set the chosen payout method for your Affiliate Account, you will need to provide the email address linked to your account in the third-party payment service to which you want to receive payouts.

-If you choose the Solar Staff service, you will also be asked to read and accept an agreement between you and the Solar Staff service and the Solar Staff’s privacy policy.
-Upon your acceptance of these documents, the Solar Staff service will create your account using the email address you provide.
-To use Solar Staff as your payment method, you will need to complete your account registration on the Solar Staff website.
-If you do not agree to the Solar Staff’s agreement and/or privacy policy and do not wish to accept these documents, you must not use the Solar Staff service to get payouts from the balance of your Affiliate Account.
+If you choose the Mellow service, you will also be asked to read and accept an agreement between you and the Mellow service and the Mellow Privacy Policy.
+Upon your acceptance of these documents, the Mellow service will create your account using the email address you provide.
+To use Mellow as your payment method, you will need to complete your account registration on the Mellow website.
+If you do not agree to the Mellow’s agreement and/or privacy policy and do not wish to accept these documents, you must not use the Mellow service to get payouts from the balance of your Affiliate Account.
 Instead, you may choose PayPal as your payout method.

 (2) How AdGuard processes your payouts